Surgical treatments for spinal arthritis

-The decision to undergo spinal arthritis surgery may seem like an easy choice when the severely debilitating symptoms of spinal arthritis are destroying the quality of life.
-Surgery, however, is a major event, physically, psychologically, and financially.
-It is important to gather as much information as possible before deciding that spinal arthritis surgery is the right treatment option.
+The decision to undergo spinal arthritis surgery may seem like an easy choice when the severely debilitating symptoms of spinal arthritis are affecting your quality of life.
+However, surgery is a major decision and can impact a person’s physical, mental and financial wellbeing.
+It is important to gather as much information as possible before deciding that spinal arthritis surgery is the right treatment option for you.

-If your physician has diagnosed you with spinal arthritis and suggests that surgery may be a way to relieve pain, some common procedures that may be suggested include:
+If your physician has diagnosed you with spinal arthritis and recommended surgery as an option to relieve pain, some common procedures that may be suggested include:

-- Laminectomy – removal of lamina (the bony roof of the vertebral arch) and also the removal of bone spurs (osteophytes) that cause nerve compression
+- Laminectomy.
+This procedure includes the removal of the lamina (the bony roof of the vertebral arch) and the removal of the bone spurs (osteophytes) causing nerve compression.

-- Osteotomy – a cutting away of diseased or abnormal bone
+- Osteotomy.
+This procedure involves cutting away diseased or abnormal bone.

-- Osteoplasty – a cutting away of diseased or abnormal bone with artifical or natural boney replacement.
-Osteoplasty of the extremities is common, for example knee replacement.
+- Osteoplasty.
+This procedure also cuts away diseased or abnormal bone.
+Osteoplasty of the extremities is common, for example, in knee replacements.
 Osteoplasty of facet joints has not yet been developed.

-Generally, the above options for spinal arthritis surgery are traditional, open-back surgeries that require general anesthesia, hospital stays, and long rehabilitative periods.
-If you feel that these may not be the right options for you, there are other attractive alternatives.
-Laser Spine Institute (LSI) offers minimally invasive, endoscopic surgical procedures that may correct some causes of spinal symptoms.
-Contact us today to learn how tens of thousands of people have found relief at Laser Spine Institute from debilitating spinal arthritis, and for a complimentary review of your MRI or CT scan.
+Generally, the above options for spinal arthritis surgery are traditional open back surgeries that involve muscle disruption and often require long rehabilitation periods.
+If you feel that these may not be the right options for you, there are alternatives.
+Thanks to advancements in spine surgery, Laser Spine Institute offers minimally invasive decompression and stabilization procedures that can address some causes of spinal arthritis symptoms.